scarreira/kodi-remote/README.md

 # kodi-remote
-A kodi remote developed for rapsberri pi with TVHeadend running LibreELEC
+A kodi remote developed for rapsberry pi with TVHeadend running LibreELEC

 # To run this app you will need to go trough the capacitor setup guide